Italian Passport Photo Requirements 2026: 35x45 mm Fototessera, White Background

 If you are checking Italy against other countries that also use 35 x 45 mm, the passport photo requirements by country guide is the fastest way to compare the crop, background, and workflow differences before you book an appointment.

 The fastest way to avoid a wasted questura visit is to treat the passport photo as part of the appointment checklist, not as a last-minute print.
-The biometric crop itself is stable, but the practical route changes depending on whether you are preparing a passport, a CIE, or a consular submission.
+The biometric crop itself is stable, but the practical route changes depending on whether you are preparing a passport, a CIE, a visa, or a consular submission.

-• Questura (passport): Book an appointment through the Agenda Online system at passaportonline.poliziadistato.it.
+- Questura (passport): Book an appointment through the Agenda Online system at passaportonline.poliziadistato.it.
 Bring two identical photos.

-• Consulates abroad: Italian citizens abroad apply through their local consulate.
+- Consulates abroad: Italian citizens abroad apply through their local consulate.
 Processing times may be longer.

 Common Mistakes